andyst-dev/libft-42/README.md

 - `ft_striteri` — applies a function to each character of a string in place

 ## Bonus part
-The bonus section adds a small linked list API based on the following structure:
+The bonus part adds linked list functions based on the following structure:

 ```c
 typedef struct s_list